dav793/mean-docker-example/README.md

 # Example of docker containerization of a front-end, back-end and db.

+Branch 'master' uses 3 docker containers:
 * front-end is angular
 * back-end is node + express + mongoose
 * db is mongo

+Branch 'no-frontend' excludes de front-end container and instead builds and serves the front-end from the back-end.

 ## Set path to DB on host
 * in docker-compose.yml, replace ```<path to db on host>``` with your own path